evans-mike/raincheck/README.md

 ## VENV

 - `cd <repo>`
-- `virtualenv venv` to create your new environment (called 'venv' here)
+- `python -m venv <repo>` to create your new environment (called 'venv' here)
-- `source venv/bin/activate` to enter the virtual environment
+- `source .venv/bin/activate` to enter the virtual environment
 - `pip install -r requirements.txt` to install the requirements in the current environment

 Make sure your uvicorn process is still running before you continue.
 If it's not, you can start with the same command in the terminal: